Koldinghus - Jylland´s last royal castle

 Koldinghus is much more than a museum.
-See the remains of the ruin that tells of the disaster fire in 1808 or experience the story very closely when there are living tales in the castles' rooms and see modern design when the design school exhibits their graduation projects.
+See the remains of the ruin that tells of the disaster fire in 1808, experience the story very closely when there are living tales in the castle’s rooms and see the treasures of the Danish kings and queens in special exhibitions.

 Throughout its more than 700 years of existence, Koldinghus Castle has played a significant role in Denmark’s history as a border guard and as one of the royal family’s favourite castles.
 It was the first to be used exclusively as a royal residence.
 King Christian III died here on new year’s day in 1559.
 King Christian IV spend a significant part of his childhood and youth here.
 The Castle lost its importance as more and more of the duties of the Royal family moved to the capital.
 King Frederik IV was the last king to live in the castle, but it was only temporary, while the plague was raging in Copenhagen.

 The giant tower "Kæmpetårnet" is named after the four statues of giants from the Greek and Roman myths who stood at the top of the tower.
 Today only Hercules remains.

 The magnificent castle was left and fell more and more into decay, and when soldiers stayed there in connection with the war against England and Sweden in 1807, a large fire broke out, leaving the castle in ruins.
 The ruins stood untouched for many years, while the ravages of time threatened to destroy the castle completely.

 The rebuilding of Koldinghus after the fire took a long time - it took over 100 years before the Giant Tower was rebuilt and the whole castle was under roof.